 With online services like GoDaddy Website Builder, your business can create a modern, mobile-friendly website for free.

 Then, selling anything to customers everywhere can become a reality on Small Business Saturday®.

 Email your subscribers

 Here’s a tip: In the weeks leading up to Small Business Saturday®, mention the date often and broadcast your enthusiasm for small businesses — you want to share how this shopping day represents you as an independent merchant.

-Consider including a discount code that subscribers can use on Nov.
-28, 2020, only.
+Consider including a discount code that subscribers can use on that day only.

 Schedule a series of social media announcements